 Abilene is home to Dyess Air Force Base, the restored art-deco Paramount Theatre, the Abilene Philharmonic, the Grace Museum, the Center for Contemporary Arts, the National Center for Children’s Illustrated Literature, the Abilene Zoo, Frontier Texas!, the 12th Armored Division Museum, Taylor County Coliseum, 29 parks and three athletic complexes, as well as many special-interest conventions and festivals throughout the year.

 Abilene Christian University has a favorable admission policy for homeschooled students, which is basically the same as for all high school students.
-The university’s states, “If you come from a home-school background you may be looking for a university with an intimate learning environment, a campus community that feels more like a family and a culture that fosters authentic spiritual development.
+The university’s website states, “If you come from a home-school background you may be looking for a university with an intimate learning environment, a campus community that feels more like a family and a culture that fosters authentic spiritual development.
 We believe you’ll find these things – a close-knit, Christ-centered atmosphere for your growth – at ACU.”

 ACU offers merit based scholarships based on a student’s SAT/ACT score and class rank.
 According to ACU admissions, “For home-school students, we have a formula that translates your GPA into a traditional class rank.
 ACU will calculate class rank after a student has completed his/her admissions file.
 Students may increase their merit-based scholarships until May 1 of their enrolling year by testing higher on the SAT/ACT or resubmitting their senior transcripts.”